 A few, often overlooked, attractions can be found around this area scattered over adjoining neigbourhoods.
-At the end of Avenida da Liberdade, Parque Eduardo VII is the largest park in central Lisbon.
-On the top, overlooking the statue of Marquês de Pombal, admire an impressive view that stretches as far as the River Tejo.
+At the end of Avenida da Liberdade, Eduardo VII Park is the largest park in central Lisbon.
+On top of it, admire an impressive view that stretches as far as the River Tejo.

 Further to the northwestern side of Avenida Liberdade, Praça das Amoreiras is the finishing point of the Águas Livres aqueduct.
 Built in the eighteenth century, the aqueduct supplied drinking water to Lisbon until the 1960s.